 Instructions

-For the tomatoes: wash and slice the fresh tomatoes into ½ inch slices.
+- For the tomatoes: wash and slice the fresh tomatoes into ½ inch slices.
 Remove the tomato seeds and lay the slices on a double layer of paper towels.
-Cut the grape or cherry tomatoes in half, remove seeds and place tomatoes on paper towels, cut side up.
-Sprinkle coarse sea salt over the top of the tomatoes, turn the grape tomatoes cut side down on the paper towels, and leave on the counter to drain for 10 minutes.
+Cut the cherry tomatoes in half, remove seeds and place tomatoes on paper towels, cut side up.
+Sprinkle coarse sea salt over the top of the tomatoes, turn the cherry tomatoes cut side down on the paper towels, and leave on the counter to drain for 10 minutes.

-For the cheese mixture: while the tomatoes are draining, make the cheese mixture.
-Combine ½ cup of shredded gruyere cheese, 2 ½ ounces of Boursin garlic and herb cheese, 2 tablespoons of cream cheese, 1 tablespoon of lemon juice, 2 teaspoons of Dijon mustard, ½ teaspoon of salt and ¼ teaspoon of pepper in bowl of food processor.
+- For the cheese mixture: while the tomatoes are draining, make the cheese mixture.
+Combine Gruyere cheese, Boursin garlic and herb cheese, cream cheese, lemon juice, Dijon mustard and black pepper in bowl of food processor.
 Combine until smooth, about 20-30 seconds.
 Taste and adjust seasoning.
-The cheese mixture will be thick, as we don't want to introduce very much liquid or moisture into the pie.
-But if your mixture feels too thick, add a tablespoon of cream and just a little salt to the mixture and stir quickly.
+The cheese mixture will be thick, as we don't want to introduce too much moisture into the pie.
+But if your mixture feels too thick, add a tablespoon of cream or milk to ensure it's spreadable.

-To build the pie: use a layer of paper towels to remove any last bit of liquid from the ripe tomatoes.
-Remove the prepared crust from the refrigerator and transfer to a baking pan lined with parchment paper.
-Working quickly, spread the cheese mixture across the crust of the pie, leaving about 1 ½ inch border.
-Sprinkle half of the chopped basil over the cheese mixture.
-Top the basil and cheese mixture with a single layer of large sliced tomatoes, filling in the gaps with small grape tomato halves, with more tomatoes stacked in the center of the pie.
-Fold up the edges of the crust, forming a rustic pie shape.
-Using a pastry brush, gently cover the pie shell with the beaten egg to ensure a that buttery pie crust turns a deep golden brown.
-Bake the tomato pie for 28-32 minutes.
-Remove from oven and leave to rest on a cooling rack for at least 20 minutes before cutting.
+- To build the pie: use a layer of paper towels to remove any last bit of liquid and most of the salt from the ripe tomatoes.
+Remove the puff pastry crust from the refrigerator and transfer to a baking pan lined with parchment paper.
+Working quickly, spread the cheese mixture across the pastry, leaving about 1-inch border.
+Sprinkle the chopped basil over the cheese mixture.
+Top the basil and cheese mixture with a single layer of large sliced tomatoes.
+Add a second layer of tomatoes, overlapping where necessary to ensure fresh tomato flavor in each bite.
+Finally, fill in the gaps with cherry tomato halves, with more tomatoes stacked in the center of the pie.
+Fold up the edges of the pastry crust, forming a rustic pie shape.
+Using a pastry brush, gently cover the pastry crust with the beaten egg.
+Bake the tomato pie for 23-25 minutes.
+Remove from oven and leave to rest on the sheet pan for at least 10 minutes before cutting.

-To serve: sprinkle with the remaining 1 ½ tablespoons of julienned fresh basil and a crack of fresh black pepper when serving.
+- To serve: garnish with fresh basil leaves and a crack of fresh black pepper when serving.

 - Category: Pies